peteratticusberg/react-jss/README.md

 ### Theming

-The idea is that you define theme, wrap your application with `ThemeProvider` and pass the `theme` to `ThemeProvider`.
-ThemeProvider will pass it over `context` to your styles creator function and to your props.
-After that you may change your theme, and all your components will get new theme automatically.
+JSS allows you to a define a them and expose to your componentes using a `ThemeProvider` which passes that theme via context to its children.
+Any real time updates to your theme are propogated to your child components automatically.

-Under the hood `react-jss` uses unified CSSinJS `theming` solution for React.
-You can find [detailed docs in its repo](https://github.com/iamstarkov/theming).
+Under the hood `react-jss` uses a unified CSSinJS [theming](https://github.com/iamstarkov/theming) solution for React.
+See the [theming repo](https://github.com/iamstarkov/theming) for more information.

 Using `ThemeProvider`: